-SEA Objective cumulative offect and n nt of effect (con effects, significal nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 + This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A To maintain and enhance the quality of landscapes and townscapes 0 + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To improve quality of surroundings 0 + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
-N/A To conserve and where appropriate enhance the historic 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the N/A environment and cultural heritage baseline data.
-To improve air quality + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
+N/A To conserve and where appropriate enhance the historic 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the N/A environment and baseline data. cultural heritage To improve air quality + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To reduce the effect of traffic on the environment + + ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To reduce contributions to climate change + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To reduce vulnerability to climate change + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the baseline data.
 N/A To improve water quality 0 0 0 This Policy is not over and above the Core Strategy and will have a neutral impact towards the baseline data.
 N/A